 *It’s worth noting the power of preheating your tumbler.
 When I initially filled the non-insulated tumblers, the walls of the mug quickly absorbed much of the heat, with the water quickly reading around 170-180F.
 With pre-heating, it allowed the water to stay at 203F upon the pour.
 The initial drop in temperature also happened with the stainless steel and ceramic lined mugs, though not as severe.
 So if you want to maximize heat retention, a quick preheat will do wonders.
 However, if you want to drink your coffee more quickly when you get a pour-over at your local cafe, tell them to skip the pre-heat.

 Looking at the data, we can see the large drop in heat within 2 hours with the non-insulated KC Brew, KC Original, and Huskee Cup.
-The KC Thermal, KINTO To Go, and Sttoke Mug all had lesser drops thanks to the insulation, but their snap-on lids just don’t lock in the heat as well as a screw-on lid.
+The KC Thermal and KINTO To Go all had lesser drops thanks to the insulation, but their snap-on lids just don’t lock in the heat as well as a screw-on lid.
 The screw-on lids all performed very similarly and their heat all dropped in a nice linear fashion.
 They also retained some heat for the next morning, keeping your coffee at a still drinkable lukewarm temperature.

 I was really impressed with the heat retention of the KINTO To Go given the fact that the mouth is fixed open.
 This goes to show the solid insulation that KINTO has in their products.
 Having used the Kinto Travel Tumbler since its debut, it’s nice to see how well it performed - only being bested in this testing by the Fellow Carter Move.